senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-multi-tenant/README.md

     ```

 1. Using [RabbitMQ management console](#view-rabbitmq), "Admin" tab,
-    1. In "Username" field, create a username "tenant1"
+    1. In "Username" field, create a username "tenant1" (or your current tenant name)
     1. In "Password" fields, put the randomly generated password from the ${RABBITMQ_PASSWORD} environment variable.
+    1. Click "Add user"

 1. Using [RabbitMQ management console](#view-rabbitmq), "Admin" tab,
-    1. In "Name" column, click on tenant1
+    1. In "Name" column, click on tenant1 (or your current tenant name)
     1. In "Permissions", set permission for Virtual Host: `/`
     1. Click "Set permission"